-And the total weight of the train was thus 165 tons, including weight of wagons and brake van.
+And the total weight of the train was thus 165 tons, including weight of wagons and break van.

 The engine driver Thomas Jones has been working on the same branch for eight or nine years as an engine driver.
 The rails were very slippery on that night, with drizzling rain.
-He travelled at a speed of 15 or 16 miles an hour down the gradient of 1 in 90 above referred to ; but in mounting the rising gradients of 1 in 50, 1 in 61, which succeeded it, he gradually lost his speed, until his train came to a stand, about 960 yards from the gradient post.
-He whistled for the guard 's brake to be applied, preparatory to reversing the engine and slackening the couplings, in order to get a fresh start ; but as soon as he reversed his engine, his train ran back upon him, and he could not again get command over it, until he had descended to the bottom of the bank.
-Whilst descending, he called out to the guard to run back and protect the train; but he does not know whether the guard answered, because the engine was "blowing off so hard ".
-As soon as he got to the bottom of the bank, he called to the guard to slacken off the brake, in order that he might start ahead; and he had just begun to get his train into forward motion, when he saw the passenger train, coming round the curve and through the cutting, within 300 yards of him.
+He travelled at a speed of 15 or 16 miles an hour down the gradient of 1 in 90 above referred to; but in mounting the rising gradients of 1 in 50, 1 in 61, which succeeded it, he gradually lost his speed, until his train came to a stand, about 960 yards from the gradient post.
+He whistled for the guard's break to be applied, preparatory to reversing the engine and slackening the couplings, in order to get a fresh start; but as soon as he reversed his engine, his train ran back upon him, and he could not again get command over it, until he had descended to the bottom of the bank.
+Whilst descending, he called out to the guard to run back and protect the train; but he does not know whether the guard answered, because the engine was "blowing off so hard".
+As soon as he got to the bottom of the bank, he called to the guard to slacken off the break, in order that he might start ahead; and he had just begun to get his train into forward motion, when he saw the passenger train, coming round the curve and through the cutting, within 300 yards of him.
 He had not been able to move forward more than 10 or 12 yards when the engine of the passenger train struck the van at the tail of the train.
 He states that he was totally unable to prevent his train from running back.
-He reversed his engine and put steam against her, and the tender brake was hard on.
+He reversed his engine and put steam against her, and the tender break was hard on.
 He had plenty of steam- it was blowing off.
 The wind was blowing very hard, and it blew the sand off the rails as fast as it was applied, in mounting the bank.
-He thinks that if the guard had put spraggs in the wheels of the wagons, the train would not have run back.
+He thinks that if the guard had put spraggs (a piece of wood or metal wedged beneath a wheel or between spokes to keep a vehicle from rolling) in the wheels of the wagons, the train would not have run back.

 Henry Goodspeed, the fireman, confirmed the statement of his engine driver, and states that there was plenty of steam in the engine, and it was only the slippery state of the rails that prevented them from mounting the bank.
 He has been four months with the engine driver, and with the same engine.
 The tender with the engine was one they had been using for five or six weeks whilst their own was gone to be repaired, and it had been leaking very much all that time.
-The water dropping on the brake block preventing the brake from acting as well as it might have done.
+The water dropping on the break block preventing the break from acting as well as it might have done.